Thermodynamic Computing via Autonomous Quantum Thermal Machines: Introduction

 In this work, we develop a model for thermodynamic computing starting from a minimal model of a quantum thermal machine.
 More precisely, we develop autonomous quantum thermal machines that can operate as computing devices where logical inputs and outputs are encoded in the temperature.
 As our device shares strong similarities with the basic model of an artificial neuron (the perceptron used e.g. in neural networks), we refer to it as a ``thermodynamic neuron''.
 Overall, our guiding motivation is to use diverse techniques offered by quantum thermodynamics to enhance our understanding of fundamental aspects of computation.

 To construct our computing device, we start from the model of minimal autonomous quantum thermal machines~\cite{Linden_2010,Brunner2012}, which are made of a small quantum system (few interacting qubits) in contact with thermal baths at different temperatures.
 A first observation is that the effect of such a thermal machine onto an external system---heating or cooling---depends on the temperatures of the heat baths.
 Viewing these temperatures as an input, and the temperature of the external system as an output, the thermal machine can be seen as a computing device (see Fig. \ref{fig:scheme}).
 By associating a logical value to the temperature (e.g. cold temperatures corresponding to logical ``0'' and hot temperatures to logical ``1''), we show that the autonomous machine can implement logical gates.
 As a first example, we show how a small quantum refrigerator/heat pump can be used to implement an inverter (NOT gate).
 This represents the simplest example of a thermodynamic neuron.
-In turn, we present a general model of a thermodynamic neuron, and show that it can implement any linearly-separable function.
-We discuss explicitly the examples of NOR and 3-majority.
+In turn, we present a general model of a thermodynamic neuron, and show that it can implement any \chg{Boolean} linearly-separable function. \chg{Such a function can be thought of as an assignment of $0$ or $1$ to the vertices of a Boolean hypercube (i.e. a geometric representation of its truth table).
+This allows to divide the vertices into two sets.
+The Boolean function is said to be linearly separable if these two sets of points can be separated with a line.}.
+We discuss explicitly the examples of NOR and 3-MAJORITY.
 A key element in this construction are the concepts of virtual qubits and virtual temperatures \cite{Brunner2012}, which allow us to establish a close connection between our machines and perceptrons, a common model of an artificial neuron.
 Furthermore, we show that by constructing networks of thermodynamic neurons, one can implement any desired function, and we discuss the example of XOR.
 We detail an algorithm, inspired by artificial neural networks, for designing thermodynamic neurons (and networks of them) for implementing any given target function.
 We conclude with a discussion and an outlook.